 Privileged Remote Access features desktop consoles for Windows, Mac and Linux.
 It also allows privileged users to access critical systems via a web-based console or a mobile app for privileged access anytime, anywhere.
 This makes it a strong PAM solution for any organization with remote workers who need to access privileged systems.

 CyberArk holds one of the largest shares of the PAM market, offering enterprise-level, policy-driven solutions that allow IT teams to secure, manage and record privileged account activities.
 Their Core Privilege Access Security (PAS) solution provides multi-layered access security for privileged accounts, and comes with over 500 “out of the box” integrations.
-Its centralized management and reporting gives admins a clear insight as to who is accessing critical systems, and why.
+Centralized management and reporting gives admins a clear insight as to who is accessing critical systems, and why.

 CyberArk also offers an Advanced version of their Core Privileged Access Security, which includes centrally managed granular access controls for least privilege server protection and network monitoring for threats to domain controllers.
 Both of these modules integrate fully with the Standard solution.
 CyberArk’s solution comes with on-premises, cloud and SaaS deployment options, making it suitable for all organizations, no matter their state of cloud transition.
 We recommend Core Privileged Access Security for any enterprise looking for a trusted, flexible PAM solution.

-Foxpass Privilege Access Management automates server and network access, protecting critical business systems whilst reducing the strain on an IT team’s resources.
+Foxpass Privileged Access Management automates server and network access, protecting critical business systems whilst reducing the strain on an IT team’s resources.
 It is designed to integrate seamlessly with any systems that an organization already has in place, including cloud mail systems and existing SSO solutions, so that customers can set up their protection in just a few minutes.

 Foxpass Privileged Access Management offers self-service SSH Key and password management with MFA and password rotation.
 Admins can set password requirements within an easy-to-use interface.
-The solution also offers a full API that allows admins to automate server access control, changer user information and manage group memberships.
+The solution also offers a full API that allows admins to automate server access control, change user information, and manage group memberships.
 The API logs authentication requests so that admins have clear visibility into who is accessing critical systems, and these logs can also be used as proof of compliance.
 Cloud-hosted LDAP and RADIUS allow Foxpass PAM to provide single sign-on across an organization’s entire application stack, reducing the need for passwords.
 Admins can also enable MFA at this level for added security, and logging for LDAP and RADIUS requests for automated threat detection and response.

 Foxpass’ PAM solution offers enterprise-grade security but is highly scalable and available both on-prem or in the cloud.
-It also integrates seamlessly with existing third-party products such as Google Workspace, Office 365 and Okta.
+It also integrates seamlessly with existing third-party products such as Google Workspace, Microsoft 365, and Okta.
 Customers praise Foxpass for their 24/7 technical support, particularly their live video support calls.
 Because of this, we recommend Foxpass Privileged Access Management as a strong solution for any sized organization looking for user-friendly PAM security that’s easy to integrate and deploy.

 One Identity is a provider of identity-centric security solutions designed to reduce organizations’ attack surface from internal and external threats.
 All of One Identity’s PAM products are available as modules or as an integrated package, so that customers can build new capabilities onto their existing measures.
 Their Safeguard solution allows organizations to secure, control and audit privileged accounts for the entire duration of the session.
 It features powerful auto discovery and provisioning capabilities, which make it easy for admins to monitor and address suspicious or unauthorized behavior.